Wotcnt/Polyrifringence-Engine/README.md

 ###### **Some mathematical expressions that do not render consistently in markdown have been placed in clickable badges that open in-browser for correct display.**
 ###### **On tablets and mobile devices, certain mathematical notation may not render as intended; for best visual clarity, view the README.md on GitHub via desktop.**

+**`THEORY.md and MATH_MODEL(RENDER).md will be uploaded to the repository by December 31st, 2025.
+These documents provide the formal theoretical framework and mathematical models underpinning the Polyrifringence Engine.`**

+**`ENGINE.py, BENCHMARKS.md, Viewer.html will follow in Q1 2026, completing the engine implementation and providing performance validation.`**

+`Understanding this engine requires treating README.md, THEORY.md, and MATH_MODEL(RENDER).md as a single canonical artifact; partial or siloed readings are non‑canonical and will not yield a valid interpretation of the system.`​

+_`Thank you for your patience and engagement as we move toward full system release.`_

+---

-> **Note on terminology:**
+ **Note on terminology:**

+---
+>
 > The term *observer* is used throughout this project in both formal and explanatory contexts.
 > Its precise mathematical meaning, as a non-anthropic reference frame, boundary condition, or constraint, is defined in **THEORY.md §(Scope & Non-Claims)**.
 > Narrative references to observers, including users or AI, are semantic conveniences only and do not imply agency, consciousness, or causal influence.

+---

-> **Note on implementations and benchmarks:**
+ **Note on implementations and benchmarks:**

+---
+>
 > Engine implementations, benchmarks, and CLI surfaces in this repository are **versioned research artifacts**, not canonical claims.
 They are intentionally hardware-agnostic and domain-agnostic, and may be **superseded, reimplemented, or independently reproduced** without affecting the canonical theory or mathematical model.
 >
 > Benchmarks are provided as **templates for falsification and independent evaluation**, not as fixed performance assertions.
 Readers are encouraged to run their own benchmarks, substitute alternative implementations, or test the framework under different substrates, constraints, and execution environments.
 >
-> The canonical reference for this work remains **THEORY.md** and **MATH_MODEL.md**.
+> The canonical reference for this work remains **THEORY.md** and **MATH_MODEL(RENDER).md**.
 No revision of an engine implementation alters the underlying theoretical or mathematical claims.

-**`THEORY.md and MATH_MODEL.md will be uploaded to the repository by December 31st, 2025.
-These documents provide the formal theoretical framework and mathematical models underpinning the Polyrifringence Engine.`**

-**`ENGINE.py, BENCHMARKS.md, Viewer.html will follow in Q1 2026, completing the engine implementation and providing performance validation.`**

-`Understanding this engine requires engaging README.md, THEORY.md, and MATH_MODEL.md as a single canonical artifact; partial or siloed readings are non‑canonical and will not yield a valid interpretation of the system.`​

-_`Thank you for your patience and engagement as we move toward full system release.`_
+---

+ **Note on prior knowledge and entry conditions**

+---

+>
+> This project assumes readers arrive with prior domain knowledge.
+That knowledge is necessary — but not sufficient.
+>
+> Prior knowledge should be treated as **scaffolding, not as a prison**: a temporary structure that enables orientation and entry, not a fixed interpretive frame imposed on the system.
+>
+> Readers unwilling to suspend preconceived models long enough to engage with the system on its own terms will inevitably misinterpret it.
+This is not a failure of explanation, but a failure of entry.

 ---
 ### **🜁 Codex Introduction 🜃**